Time, Talent, and Treasure

 Present the finished books to the superfriends as a gift and a reminder to the younger students to be good philanthropists/stewards.

-See Time/Talent/Treasure and Story Writing rubrics (see Attachment Three).
-See Journal Activity (see Attachment Four).
+See Time/Talent/Treasure and Story Writing rubrics (see Handout Three).
+See Journal Activity (see Handout Four).

 Students meet with a younger class (their "superfriends") to present a story they have written about a character who uses his/her time, talent, or treasure to help others.